 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-Just the mere name, Napa Valley, conjures up visions of sun-filled days and rolling, vine-covered hills.
+The mere name, Napa Valley, conjures up visions of sun-filled days and rolling vine-covered hills.
 This unique clime, located north of San Francisco, has long been known for hundreds of hillside vineyards creating some of the best wines in the world.
 So, where do we begin?

 The Napa River extends some 55 miles throughout Napa County.
-So does St. Helena Highway, also known as Highway 29.
-Dozens of these smaller valley towns with acres of farmland make up California’s wine country, each with its own flavor and flare.
+St. Helena Highway, also known as Highway 29, does, too.
+Dozens of these smaller valley towns with acres of farmland make up California’s wine country, each with its flavor and flare.